frog-minvydas/ISAP-Egzas/README.md

 <h4><strong>Definitions of Security and Privacy.
 Common Security Tactics.</strong></h4>

+Security Definition: </br>
+A system’s ability to protect data and services from unauthorized access while ensuring access for legitimate users and systems.

+- 🔒 **Confidentiality** – Protection from unauthorized access.
+E.g.:
+  - a hacker cannot access your income tax returns on a government computer.

+- 🛡️ **Integrity** – Ensuring data and services are not manipulated without authorization.
+E.g.:
+  - your grade has not been changed since your instructor assigned it.

+- 📶 **Availability** – Guaranteeing the system is accessible for legitimate use.
+E.g.:
+  - a denial-of-service attack won’t prevent you from ordering a book from an online bookstore.

+Privacy Definition: </br>

+A concern closely related to security,
+governed by separate regulations.

+- 📜 **Regulated by frameworks** like **GDPR** and similar data protection laws.

+- 🔥 **Personally Identifiable Information (PII)** includes:
+  - Data that can identify a person (e.g., name, SSN, birth date, biometric data)
+  - Data linked or linkable to a person (e.g., medical, educational, financial, or employment info)

+Security tactics </br>
+- **Objective:**
+  Implement proactive and reactive measures to ensure system resilience against security threats.

+- **Detect Attacks**
+  Identify potential threats through monitoring and alerts.

+- **Resist Attacks**
+  Prevent or limit impact using controls like authentication, authorization, firewalls and encryption.

+- **React to Attacks**
+  Contain and respond to active threats by revoking access or restricting login.

+- **Recover from Attacks**
+  Restore systems and data and resume normal operations.

 <h4><strong>What Are the Common Ways to Implement Authentication in Web Applications?
 What Purpose Do OAuth and OpenID Serve For?</strong></h4>

+### HTTP Authentication:
+- **Basic** – Username and password sent encoded but unencrypted
+- **Digest** – One-way MD5 hash of credentials and request using a server-provided nonce

+### App Authentication:
+- **API Key** – Simple key sent via header or query
+- **Certificate-Based** – Uses digital certificates to identify users/devices
+- **OpenID** – Standard for federated identity across providers
+- **Shibboleth** – Academic-focused identity federation
+- **SAML** – Secure exchange of identity data between identity and service providers

+### Resource Authorization:
+- **OAuth 2.1** – Secure delegated access to third-party services

+OAuth and OpenID purpose:
+**Authorization Server:**
+Issues security tokens after user authentication, enabling apps and APIs to manage access (grant, deny, revoke).

+**Client:**
+The app requesting access to protected resources (e.g., web app, SPA, or API calling another API).

+**Resource Owner:**
+The end-user who owns the data; grants or denies access to their resources.

+**Resource Server:**
+Hosts the data; relies on the authorization server to verify tokens and control access to data based on token information.

 <h4><strong>Definition of Multi-Factor Authentication.</strong></h4>

+- **Definition:**
+  Grants access only after presenting two or more authentication factors:
+  - **Knowledge (Something you know):**
+    Password, PIN, secret questions
+  - **Possession (Something you have):**
+    Security card, smartphone, hardware token
+  - **Inherence (Something you are):**
+    Fingerprint, facial recognition, iris scan

+- **Third-Party Authenticator (TPA):**
+  Apps that generate rotating codes for second-factor authentication

 <h4><strong>Common Authorization Methods.</strong></h4>

+- **Role-Based Access Control (RBAC):**
+  Access is granted based on a user’s assigned role.
+Also known as non-discretionary access control.

+- **Policy-Based Access Control (PBAC):**
+  Access is dynamically determined by evaluating rules and policies.

+- **Attribute-Based Access Control (ABAC):**
+  Grants access based on user, resource, and environment attributes.

+- **Privileged Access Management (PAM):**
+  Secures and monitors accounts with elevated access to sensitive systems.

 <h4><strong>Common Security Vulnerabilities and How to Avoid Them?</strong></h4>

+1. **Broken Object Level Authorization**
+   - Implement authorization checks with user policies and hierarchy
+   - Don’t rely on IDs sent from client.
+Use IDs stored in the session object instead
+   - Check authorization each time there is a client request to access database
+   - Use random non-guessable IDs (UUIDs)

+2. **Broken Authentication**
+   - Check all possible ways to authenticate to all APIs
+   - Password reset APIs and one-time links also allow users to get authenticated and should be protected just as seriously
+   - Use standard authentication, token generation, password storage, Multi-factor authentication
+   - Use short-lived access tokens
+   - Authenticate your apps (so you know who is talking to you)
+   - Use stricter rate-limiting for authentication, implement lockout policies and weak password checks

+3. **Broken Object Property Level Authorisation**
+   - Don’t automatically bind incoming data and internal objects
+   - Explicitly define all the parameters and payloads you are expecting
+   - For object schemas, use the `readOnly` set to `true` for all properties that can be retrieved via APIs but should never be modified
+   - Precisely define at design time the schemas, types, patterns you will accept in requests and enforce them at runtime

+4. **Unrestricted Resources Consumption**
+   - Rate limiting
+   - Payload size limits
+   - Rate limits specific to API methods, clients, addresses
+   - Checks on compression ratios
+   - Limits on container resources

+5. **Broken Function Level Authorization**
+   - Don’t rely on app to enforce admin access
+   - Deny all access by default
+   - Grant access based on specific roles
+   - Properly design and test authorization

+6. **Unrestricted Access to Sensitive Business Flows**
+   - The mitigation planning should be done in two layers:
+     - *Business*: identify the business flows that might harm the business if excessively used
+     - *Engineering*: choose the right protection mechanisms to mitigate the business risk
+   - Slow down automated threats:
+     - Device fingerprinting (e.g., deny service to headless browsers)
+     - Human detection (e.g., CAPTCHA, typing pattern biometrics)
+     - Non-human pattern detection (e.g., too-quick checkout behavior)
+   - Consider blocking IPs of Tor exit nodes and known proxies

+7. **Server-Side Request Forgery (SSRF)**
+   - Isolate the resource fetching mechanism in your network
+   - Use allowlists for:
+     - Remote origins (e.g., Google Drive, Gravatar)
+     - URL schemes and ports
+     - Accepted media types
+   - Disable HTTP redirections
+   - Use a well-tested URL parser
+   - Validate and sanitize all client-supplied input
+   - Do not send raw responses to clients

+8. **Security Misconfiguration**
+   - Repeatable hardening and patching processes
+   - Automated process to locate configuration flaws
+   - Disable unnecessary features
+   - Restrict administrative access
+   - Define and enforce all outputs including errors

+9. **Improper Inventory Management**
+   - Inventory all API hosts
+   - Limit access to anything that should not be public
+   - Limit access to production data; segregate access to production and non-production data
+   - Implement additional controls such as API firewalls
+   - Properly retire old versions or backport security fixes
+   - Implement strict authentication, redirects, CORS, etc.

+10. **Unsafe Consumption of APIs**
+   - Evaluate service providers for API security posture
+   - Ensure secure communication (TLS) for all API interactions
+   - Validate and sanitize data received from integrated APIs
+   - Maintain an allowlist of safe redirect destinations for integrated APIs

 _________________________________________________________________________________________________________________________